dmarticus/circle/README.md

 - [] Wrap crypto payments API (small/medium)
 - [] Wrap on-chain transfer API (medium)
 - [] Wrap wallets endpoint (large)
+- [] Differentiate between business account and bank account endpoints.
+There's the same calls for different endpoints.
+Will be able to reuse all the types and just switch the path, though, so this can be done last.
 - [] BETA Wrap SEPA endpoint (medium)
 - [] BETA Wrap SEN endpoints (medium)
 - [] Figure out a way to create balances for accounts via API to test payouts.
 Right now all tests for payments/payouts/balances only test that the sad paths work when there's no money.